FAQ Health Professions

 Do I have to submit a Certificate of Good Standing?

-Only those who have already worked in the training occupation in another country must submit a Certificate of Good Standing (not older than 3 months after the end of the professional activity).
+Only those who have already practised the healthcare profession in another country must submit a Certificate of Good Standing (not older than 3 months after the end of the professional activity).

 Here you will find a list of the foreign authorities (pdf, 240 KB - in German) responsible for issuing the Certificate of Good Standing.

-No responsibility is taken for the topicality and correctness of the list.
-In case of doubt, please check with your country of origin.
+No guarantee is given that the list is up to date or correct.
+In case of doubt, please enquire with your country of origin.

 How should my CV be submitted?